Frequently Asked Questions (FAQs)

 What kind of work does the Foundation support to advance environmental justice?

-- Addresses environmental harms: BIPOC and low-income communities are disproportionately harmed by environmental hazards.
+Addresses environmental harms: BIPOC and low-income communities are disproportionately harmed by environmental hazards.
 We support systemic efforts to prevent and repair these environmental disparities and ensure affected communities can meaningfully engage in forging solutions.
-Areas of interest include, but are not limited, work that:

-- Supports frontline communities in efforts to mitigate the environmental harms they face
+- Provides frontline communities with actionable data they can use to both inform decision-makers and mitigate the environmental harms they face

-- Holds polluters financially accountable for environmental impacts caused by their operations
+- holds polluters financially and/or legally accountable for environmental impacts caused by their operations

-- Creates inclusive participation in the green economy: A Green Energy transition is well underway, but the positive economic outcomes are not distributed equitably.
-We support efforts to ensure that BIPOC-led environmental organizations and diverse companies can fully take advantage of the investments, benefits, and opportunities of the Green Economy.
-Areas of interest include, but are not limited, work that:
+Creates inclusive participation in the green economy: A Green Energy transition is well underway, but the positive economic outcomes are not distributed equitably.
+We support efforts to ensure that frontline environmental organizations and diverse companies can fully take advantage of the investments, benefits, and opportunities of the Green Economy.
+For 2025, we will prioritize work that:

-- Increases jobs, investments, and wealth-building opportunities in the Green Energy Transition for BIPOC and women-led companies and individuals
+- Measurably increases jobs, investments, and/or wealth-building opportunities in the Green Energy Transition for companies and individuals from marginalized backgrounds

-- Increases capital and funding to support, replicate, and/or scale solutions led by frontline communities that advance the transition to a green economy
+- Increases capital to support, replicate, and/or scale solutions led by frontline communities that advance the transition to a green economy

-- Demonstrates and amplifies models of economic inclusion and their impact in the green economy transition
+- Demonstrates and amplifies models of economic inclusion in climate adaptation, mitigation or resilience

-- Develops regenerative economic models: We recognize that achieving environmental justice and addressing climate change requires a shift from extractive to regenerative economic models that prioritize the health of our communities and ecosystems.
+Develops regenerative economic models: We recognize that achieving environmental justice and addressing climate change requires a shift from extractive to regenerative economic models that prioritize the health of our communities and ecosystems.
 We support social entrepreneurs and innovators who are building regenerative projects and models based on sustainability, ecological restoration, and community wealth-building and resilience.
-Areas of interest include, but are not limited, work that:
+For 2025, we will prioritize work that:

-- Increases investments to organizations and social entrepreneurs that help them to scale innovative alternatives to extractive processes, practices, and products.
+- Increases investments to organizations and social entrepreneurs that help them to scale innovative alternatives to extractive and/or polluting processes, practices, and products.

-- Demonstrates and amplifies effective regenerative economic models and their impact on both local economies and ecosystems
+- Demonstrates and amplifies effective regenerative economic models and their impact on local economies, ecosystems and public health

 What is a Program Related Investment (PRI)?

 Just like grants, PRIs must advance the foundation’s mission and accomplish one or more of the foundation’s tax-exempt purposes.
-Also, like grants, PRIs must not be used to influence legislation or take part in political campaigns on behalf of candidates.
+Also, like grants, PRIs cannot be used to influence legislation or take part in political campaigns on behalf of candidates.

 Unlike grants, PRIs are made with the expectation that some or all the capital will be returned to the foundation in the future, according to terms that the foundation and the PRI recipient agree to.
 That said, we do not make PRIs for the purpose of financial gain.
 Therefore, we may be able to structure financing with more favorable and flexible terms than a traditional financial institution would.